-Paint damage to the fender should be better painted
+Damage to the paintwork on the fender should be repaired

-Already with the very first “vehicle coaches” over 100 years ago, it was relatively clear that the wheels stir up dust, dirt and water and that’s why they need a protective device.
-What started off as a simple semicircular sheet metal has evolved over the decades into the mudguard we know today.
+Even with the very first “vehicle carriages” over 100 years ago, it was clear relatively quickly that the wheels would stir up dust, dirt and water and that an appropriate protective device was therefore required.
+What initially began with a simple semicircular sheet metal has developed over the decades into the fender we know today.
 The protective fenders limit the vehicle in length and width.
-For house corners, posts, bollards or shopping trolleys, the fenders have the ideal height to leave visible damage on contact.
-With a professional paint job, misadventures such as small scratches and large bumps can be completely undone again.
-Also, replacing a damaged mudguard after another repair or damage to the vehicle may make it necessary to repaint a mudguard.
+For house corners, posts, bollards or shopping carts, the fenders are the ideal height to leave visible damage when touched.
+With a professional paint job, however, mishaps such as small scratches and large dents can be completely undone.
+Replacing a damaged fender after another repair or damage to the vehicle can make it necessary to have a fender repaired.